-The technology sector has mystified several investors across the globe.
+The technology sector has confused several investors across the globe.
 The prospects of finding the next Amazon or Apple or Microsoft creates a massive drive among investors to look for companies with this potential.
 Unfortunately, they forget that the “Get Rich Quick” attitude towards investing usually means “Get Poorer Quicker.”
 A sound analysis of the company and likely scenarios must be done before concluding investing in the company.
 Some of the pointers I specifically use for investing in a technology company are:

-- Utility- The utility of the technology is perhaps one of the most critical factors in determining the success of the technology.
-The technology should add value to the user, and it is essential to see how that technology could become a part of the person’s life.
+- Utility- The utility of technology is perhaps one of the most critical factors in determining the success of the technology.
+The technology should add value to the user, and it is essential to see how technology could become a part of the person’s life.
 If the technology meets these criteria, it is an investible technology.

 - Company- With all the utility and commercial viability, if the management of the company does not have a proper vision and execution towards the goals, the company is unlikely to thrive in the competitive scenario.

 Once an investible technology is identified, investors are faced with the huge task of recognizing that one company that will become the market leader in the segment and generate returns for the shareholder.
 It is recommended that in the current scenario, you should invest in futuristic technologies like the IoT, Artificial Intelligence, Cloud Computing, and Blockchain as these will be the likely key drivers of growth in the decade forward.
 Apart from that, I also recommend that you should look at the following metrics to identify companies that will generate higher returns than their peers: